JorgenSolli/Logit/README.md

 #### Dashboard
 A view of graps and diagrams.
+Including
+* Total weight lifted per session (graph)
+* Average sessions per week (Bar)
+* Musclegroups worked out (pie)

 #### My Routines
-This is the list of a set routines that each user will personally define
+This is the list of a set routines that each user will personally define.

 #### Start workout
 The user will be promted to select a routine.
 Each excersice will be shown (in order) and the user will be able to fill in the information after completing an excersice.
 Then proceed to the next.